 - Applying RID Insect Repellent: Apply insects to both your skin and Clothing.
 Spray the repellent into your hands and then use it on your skin for your face.
 Please do not get it into your eyes, and follow the instructions on the bottle.
 Apply it all over your trousers, shirt, hat, and shoes for Your Clothing.
 Please do not use it on undergarments.

 - When should I re-apply Rid Insect Repellent?
-Always re-apply insect repellent after physical activities, sweating, swimming, or toweling yourself down.
+Constantly re-apply insect repellent after physical activities, sweating, swimming, or toweling yourself down.

 - Apply Insect Repellent Outdoors: It is best not to spray in enclosed areas.

-- Please do not apply open wounds or scratches: It is safer not to use insect repellent on them.
+- Please do not apply open wounds or scratches: It is safer not to use insect repellent.

 “Everything in Africa Bites, but the Safari Bug is worst” – Brian Jackman.

-RID Insect Repellent is effective with most insects.
-There is, however, one bug whose bite it cannot and does not prevent.
-That is none other than the famous Safari Bug.
+While RID Insect Repellent is effective against most insects, there is one bite it cannot prevent—the bite of the Safari Bug.

-The Bite of the Safari is what brings Travelers back to Africa again and again.
-Karen Blixen, the author of “Out of Africa,” exclaimed late in life, “If there were one more thing I could do, it would be to go on safari once again.”
+The Safari Bug’s bite is what lures travelers back to Africa time and time again.
+Even the renowned author of “Out of Africa,” Karen Blixen, exclaimed in her later years, “If there was one more thing I could do, it would be to go on safari once again.”

 Where to buy RID – the Best Insect Repellent for your Safari